-At the time of registration, the student will receive login information for Populi, the Learning Management System used by Northpoint College.
+Upon completion of the admissions process, the student will receive login information for Populi, the learning management system used by Northpoint College.
 This site is available under the Student Life tab on the College's website.
 Students will use Populi for academic activities including communications with professors, accessing grades and attendance, taking exams, consulting syllabi, etc.